BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleDilateImage.md

-# ITK Grayscale Dilate Image Filter (ITKGrayscaleDilateImage)
+# ITK Grayscale Dilate Image Filter

 Grayscale dilation of an image.